 - If you have applied for the IFP programme: the IFP team will check if you meet the requirement or are exempt from this requirement.

-You will need to outline how the new course is related to the previous course (i.e., connected to previous course, part of the same subject group or involves deeper specialisation), or, how the previous course and the new course together support your 'genuine career aspirations'.
-Although there is no guidance on how long this statement should be, we would recommend no more than one side of a A4 page.
+You will need to outline how the new course is related to your previous course of UK study (e.g. connected to the previous course, part of the same subject group or involving a deeper specialisation), or, how the previous course and the new course together support your 'genuine career aspirations'.
+Although there is no guidance on how long this statement should be, we would recommend no more than one side of an A4 page.

-If you selected on the 'CAS request form' that your latest UK qualification is pending (or complete but not awarded), and you are making your Tier 4 application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from the Academic Progression requirement because you are making your application from outside of the UK.
+If you selected on the 'CAS request form' that your latest UK qualification is pending (or complete but not awarded), and you are making your Student visa application from outside the UK, your CAS will be assigned on the basis that you are 'exempt' from the Academic Progression requirement because you are making your visa application overseas.

-If you indicated that you are making your Tier 4 application in the UK, you will be sent an email outlining your options.
-As your degree has not been officially awarded yet, you have the option to obtain formal confirmation in writing from your current Tier 4 sponsor that, based on your performance, you are highly likely to successfully complete your course and the date by which this will be confirmed.
-If you choose to do so, you should be aware that in the unlikely event that you do not successfully complete your course by the date stated in the letter, the University of Warwick will be required to withdraw you from your new course and cease sponsoring you under Tier 4.
+If you indicated that you are making your Student visa application in the UK, you will be sent an email outlining your options.
+As your degree has not been officially awarded yet, you have the option to obtain formal written confirmation from your current Student visa sponsor that, based on your performance, you are highly likely to successfully complete your course and the date by which this will be confirmed.
+If you choose to do so, you should be aware that in the unlikely event that you do not successfully complete your course by the date stated in the letter, the University of Warwick will be required to withdraw you from your new course and cease sponsoring your Student visa.
 Therefore, the least risky option is to make an overseas application.

-If you still prefer to make a Tier 4 application in the UK, you should contact your current Tier 4 sponsor (or your academic department) requesting this written confirmation.
+If you still prefer to make a Student visa application in the UK, you should contact your current sponsor (or your academic department if currently studying at Warwick) requesting this written confirmation.
 It must be printed on letter-headed paper and can be signed/stamped by your academic department or your institution.
 It must also contain the following information:

 1) Your full name;